Aerial view of a red brick school building with red metal roofs, balconies, green railings, and surrounding landscaped greenery in a hilly urban area.

-The Moyo Center will renovate special education classrooms at Saint Ignatius School and Saint Vincent Pallotti School into model-inclusive spaces for students with disabilities such as autism, epilepsy, and cerebral palsy.
+The Moyo Center will udpate special education classrooms at Saint Ignatius School and Saint Vincent Pallotti School into model-inclusive spaces for students with disabilities such as autism, epilepsy, and cerebral palsy.
 These classrooms will provide hands-on training for teachers, equipping them with the skills, tools, and resources needed to support diverse learners.
 This initiative addresses barriers such as limited diagnoses and resources, aiming to enhance educational outcomes and promote inclusion in local schools and communities.

 Pilot Program